Neil Young

 Crosby, Stills, Nash & Young – CSN had produced a successful album (it sold well) but it was pretty bland.
 Stills asked Young if he’d play on the second album and if he’d mind playing for free.
 When Young balked, it was decided to invite him to join.
 He provided an edge whether the other three wanted it or not.
 When four Kent State college kids protesting the Vietnam War were gunned down by National Guardsmen an outraged, Young wrote and CSN&Y recorded “Ohio,” one of the most scathing anti-war songs of the era.

-Stills/Young Band – The one-time Buffalo Springfield bandmates one-off project had some great tracks including one of Young’s all-time best, “Long May You Run,” which was about his first car and an old girlfriend.
+Stills/Young Band – The one-time Buffalo Springfield bandmates one-off project had some great songs, including the title track, one of Young’s all-time best, “Long May You Run” which was about his first car and an old girlfriend.

 Young got back with Crazy Horse in ’90 and produced “Ragged Glory.”
 The set is pure guitar driven Rock.
 “Country Home,” and “Love To Burn” are the incredible tracks on a stunning album.
 Four years later, Young and Crazy Horse recorded the haunting, Kurt Cobain inspired, “Sleeps With Angels” album.